Kaley Cuoco: Personal life

 While working on The Big Bang Theory, Cuoco privately dated co-star Johnny Galecki for roughly two years, until December 2009.
 She later told CBS Watch in September 2010 that they have remained on good terms since ending their relationship.

 On September 13, 2010, Cuoco broke her leg in a horse-riding accident and missed the filming of two episodes of The Big Bang Theory.

 In October 2011, she became engaged to addiction specialist Josh Resnik, but ended their engagement by March 2012.
 She became engaged to professional tennis player Ryan Sweeting in September 2013, after three months of dating.
 They married on December 31, 2013, in Santa Susana, California.
 On September 25, 2015, it was announced that she and Sweeting had decided to divorce.
 The divorce was finalized on May 9, 2016.

 Cuoco began dating equestrian Karl Cook in late 2016.
 They became engaged on November 30, 2017, Cuoco's 32nd birthday, and were married on June 30, 2018.
 In September 2021, the couple announced their separation, stating "we have realized that our current paths have taken us in opposite directions".
 In June 2022, their divorce was finalized.

 Cuoco confirmed her relationship with actor Tom Pelphrey in May 2022.
-Five months later, she announced on Instagram that they were expecting their first child together, a daughter.
+Five months later, she announced on Instagram that they were expecting their first child together.
+Cuoco gave birth to their daughter Matilda on March 30, 2023.
+They announced their engagement on August 14, 2024.